DAMcraft/gutefrage/README.md

 gfclient = gf.gutefrage("username", "password")
 ```
 To interact with an specific question we need its **id**.
-To get the id we need the **last part** of its url like this:
+To get the id we need its **stripped_title**.
+The stripped_title can be found in the last part of its url called like this:

 The Url: `https://www.gutefrage.net/frage/wie-berechnet-man-die-quadratwurzel-aus-625`

-last part of it: `wie-berechnet-man-die-quadratwurzel-aus-625`
+stripped_title: `wie-berechnet-man-die-quadratwurzel-aus-625`

 To get the questions id we can use `.convert_to_id(string)`:
 ```python